Continental Airlines Flight 1713: Aftermath

-After the crash, Continental Airlines reiterated its procedures for handling deicing and developed a computerized assignment program that would prevent “green-on-green” crewing or keep pilots with fewer than 100 hours flying time in type from being assigned to the same flight.
+After the crash, Continental Airlines reiterated its procedures for handling deicing and developed a computerized assignment program that would prevent "green-on-green" crewing or keep pilots with fewer than 100 hours flying time in type from being assigned to the same flight.

 Nine months after the crash of Flight 1713, Delta Air Lines Flight 1141 crashed in Dallas.
 When the NTSB released its report on Flight 1713, it specifically mentioned the fact that "almost 3 minutes of non-pertinent social conversation" had occurred before takeoff.
-When the NTSB later issued its report on Delta 1141, it found that the Delta crew had also engaged in non-pertinent conversation, including a discussion of the cockpit voice recorder from the crash of Continental 1713.
+When the NTSB later issued its report on Delta 1141, it found that the Delta crew had also engaged in non-pertinent conversation, including a discussion of the cockpit voice recorder from the crash of Continental 1713; First Officer Carey Kirkland joked with flight attendant Dixie Dunn (the latter a fatality) that they too should discuss their crew's love lives so "then the media would have some kind of juicy tidbit" from their CVR in event of a similar disaster.

-Stapleton was replaced by Denver International Airport in 1995.
-It has since been decommissioned and the property was redeveloped as a retail and residential neighborhood.
-Continental merged with UAL Corporation (the parent company of United Airlines) via a stock swap in 2010, and the integration was completed in 2012.

 In popular culture

 Continental Airlines Flight 1713 was mentioned in the 1988 film Rain Man.

 The crash was the subject of episode 10, season 18 of Mayday, titled "Dead of Winter".

-In February 1990, Reader's Digest detailed the flight crew and some of the passengers in its article "Miracle In The Blizzard."